Growing our water and wastewater network

 Minimising disruptions while we deliver

-To deliver this essential infrastructure, we’ll be working across multiple sites, mainly in Adelaide’s northern suburbs.
-We’ll work closely with local communities throughout construction to minimise disruptions and make sure the work is completed safely and efficiently.
+To deliver this essential infrastructure, we’re working across multiple sites, mainly in Adelaide’s northern suburbs.
+We work closely with local communities throughout construction to minimise disruptions and make sure the work is completed safely and efficiently.

 We’re investing in water and wastewater infrastructure to support housing growth and ensure our community has access to reliable water services now and into the future.